eugenesvk/bypass-paywalls-chrome-clean/README.md

 * [Disclaimer](#disclaimer)

 ### Installation
-You can install the add-on from Mozilla add-ons (AMO): [Bypass Paywalls Clean](https://addons.mozilla.org/en-US/firefox/addon/bypass-paywalls-clean)\
+You can install the add-on from Mozilla add-ons (AMO): [Bypass Paywalls Clean](https://addons.mozilla.org/firefox/addon/bypass-paywalls-clean)\
 Latest add-on versions (2.4.8.0+) require a browser based on Firefox 86+ (else use the non-amo version below).\
 Or download and install the latest xpi-version from [GitLab](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean/-/releases)

 If you want to install the latest [master ZIP-file from GitLab](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean/-/archive/master/bypass-paywalls-firefox-clean-master.zip) use a Firefox browser which allows using unsigned add-ons like Firefox Developer Portable (go to about:config and set xpinstall.signatures.required to false) or LibreWolf (for both no automatic updates of add-on).\
 Or load a temporary add-on in regular Firefox (go to about:debugging#/runtime/this-firefox & load manifest.json from unpacked folder (of master-zip)).

-By default BPC has limited permissions, but you can opt-in to enable custom sites (and also clear cookies/block general paywall-scripts for non-listed sites).
-You can also just request permissions for the custom sites you added yourself (or click `clear cookies` (BPC-icon) to ask for permission for current site).
+By default BPC has limited host permissions, but you can opt-in to enable custom sites (and also clear cookies/block general paywall-scripts for non-listed sites).
+You can also just request permissions for the custom sites you added yourself (or click `clear cookies` (BPC-icon) to ask for permission for current site).\
+You can also install the custom add-on version (with host permissions for all sites): [Bypass Paywalls Clean (c)](https://addons.mozilla.org/firefox/addon/bypass-paywalls-clean)

 ### Update
 Check for updates (in about:addons) and allow permissions for newly supported sites (else no update will be installed).\